AndreusAxolotl/Age-of-Production/README.md

-One day I asked myself: "Space Age adds so much!
-But why do I still have to smelt bricks the good old way?"
-After that, I found Hurricane's amazing textures and I decided that I'd have had to make a mod!
+# THE MOD IS CURRENTLY UNDERGOING A MAJOR REVAMP, EXPECT THINGS TO BE REMOVED

 # Age of Production

-This mod adds 20 new buildings, many new recipes, new fluids and a couple new items!
+This mod adds a lot of new buildings, many new recipes, new fluids and a couple new items!

-My philosophy with this mod was: Add stuff to Space Age without adding new planets.

-Should be safe to add in an already started save!
+The description may not be fully accurate due to the major revamp.

+Currently it is safe to add into an existing save, but once the revamp is complete, it won't.

 The new additions, per planet, are:

 # Vulcanus:
 - Arc Furnace: an electric furnace that is bigger, better, faster and stronger!
 A good 50% productivity never hurt anyone!
 (Unlocked after Metallurgic Science)
-- Smeltery: This highly advanced foundry can reach unthinkable temperatures, allowing for interesting new applications!
-From calcite-less molten metal to melting metallic intermediates, this machine may be helpful when in need of a reliable source of metal!
-Only 25% prod tho!
-(Unlocked after Quantum Processors)
 - Armory: PEW PEW SHWOONNN BOOOM!
 That's the sound everyone loves to hear on their space platform, but you gotta produce those bullets and rockets don't you?
 Well here comes the Armory, 50% prod on all ammunition!
 (Unlocked after Metallurgic Science and Military 4)

 # Nauvis: